Employment standards legislation provides for a variety of protected periods of leave. These include:

 Personal Emergency Leaves

 When personal illness, injury or urgent medical emergencies arise related to you or a family member, the opportunity exists for you to request a leave of absence.
-It allows you time and energy away from the workplace to focus on these issues.
+This can provide you with the necessary time and energy away from the workplace to focus on these issues.

 Employees are entitled to take up to 10 days each calendar year for the purposes of: